lavanet/lava/x/dualstaking/README.md

 ### Empty Provider

 The empty provider is a place holder for provider delegations that are issued by the staking module.
-To support the functionality of the legacy Staking module, when a user delegates to a validator (it can't define the provider to delegate to in the legacy message), the dual staking module will delegate the same ammount to the empty provider.
+To support the functionality of the legacy Staking module, when a user delegates to a validator (it can't define the provider to delegate to in the legacy message), the dual staking module will delegate the same amount to the empty provider.
 The user can than choose to redelegate from the empty provider to an actual provider.

 ### Dualstaking